RockefellerUniversity/Intro_To_R_1Day/README.md

 ##The Course

-This course introduces R and statistical programming as well as best practices for reproducible research using R's dynamic reporting and version capture tools.
+This course introduces R and statistical programming.

-The course consists of 3 sections, 2 on basic R and 1 on reproducibility in R.
+The course consists of 1 sections, 1 on basic R data types and data I/O and a second on conditionals and looping.
 Each section is presented as both HTMl and Rpres markdown ( to allow for intergration of the presentation in the RStudion enviroment itself).
 Exercises and answer sheets are included after all subsections to practice techniques and provide future reference examples.

-Course material and exercises are available to view as rendered HTML at http://mrccsc.github.io/Reproducible-R/.
+Course material and exercises are available to view as rendered HTML at http://mrccsc.github.io/Intro_To_R_1Day/.
 All material is available to download under GPL v2 license.

 For  information on other courses run by our team see our [github IO page](http://mrccsc.github.io/training/).